Misty4119/nds-api/README.md

 ## ⚖️ Protocol Authority & Compliance

-### Maintainer Statement

-This developer guide is maintained by the **NDS Core Team** and is the official specification document for the NDS protocol.

-### Final Interpretation Authority

-Whether a plugin meets the "NDS-native Plugin" standard, **the final interpretation authority belongs to the NDS protocol owner**.
+This guide is the official specification maintained by the **Noie Team**.
+The final interpretation authority belongs to the NDS protocol owner.

-This protocol requires all plugin developers using NDS to follow the specifications in this guide.
-Plugins that violate this guide will be considered non-compliant with the NDS-native plugin standard.

-### Compliance Determination

-The determination criteria for NDS-native plugins are based on the "Must Do" and "Absolutely Forbidden" clauses explicitly listed in this guide.
-Any violation of these clauses will result in the plugin not meeting the NDS-native standard.

-### Actual Impact Scope of Protocol Compliance

-To avoid misunderstandings, we clearly distinguish the boundaries between "Guideline", "Certification", and "Enforcement":
+**Compliance Scope**:

-1. **Technical Enforcement (Enforced)**: NDS core **will NOT** actively prevent non-compliant plugins from running.
-As long as API calls are legal, NDS will execute them.
+- **Enforcement**: NDS will not prevent non-compliant plugins from running (legal API calls are executed)
-2. **Official Certification (Certified)**: "NDS-native" is an official certification standard.
-Only plugins that meet the standard can receive official recommendations and the "NDS-native" mark.
+- **Certification**: Only compliant plugins receive "NDS-native" mark and official recommendations
-3. **Guarantee Scope (Guaranteed)**: Non-compliant plugins can still use NDS, but do not enjoy future version compatibility, state consistency commitments, and performance optimization guarantees.
+- **Guarantees**: Non-compliant plugins do not enjoy future compatibility, consistency, or performance guarantees

 ---

-## 🎯 Design Principles
+## 🎯 Design Principles (Bedrock Specification)

+### 1. Protocol First

+**API is a protocol, not a tool, not an implementation.**

+- API layer has **zero dependencies** on Bukkit/Paper/Database/Network
+- Only interfaces and contracts are defined
+- Implementation is isolated in nds-core module

-### 1. Single Source of Truth
+### 2. Event Is The Source Of Truth

-All economic values, cross-plugin states, and transaction results **must exist only in NDS**.

-👉 **Plugins always "request state" rather than "own state"**
+**State can ONLY be obtained through event projection.
+Direct state modification is forbidden.**

+- All state changes must go through events
+- State is computed from event history (Event Sourcing)
+- Any point in time can be reconstructed from historical events

-### 2. Async-first by Design
+### 3. Replayable By Design

+**Any point in time can be reconstructed from historical events.**

+- All events must be serializable
+- Events are immutable historical records
+- Projections are pure functions (no side effects)

+### 4. AI-Ready Default

+**All data structures must be semanticizable, vectorizable, and analyzable.**

+- Support tags and metadata
-- All APIs return `CompletableFuture`
+- All assets and events can be semanticized
-- **Blocking is prohibited** (do not use `.get()` on the main thread)
-- Built for high concurrency, Folia, and cross-server environments
+- Built for future AI analysis

-### 3. Protocol First, Features Optional

-NDS doesn't care:
-- How shops sell
-- How quests give rewards
-- How auctions bid

-NDS only cares:
-> **Whether state is legal, consistent, and secure**

-### 4. Safety & Consistency

-- **BigDecimal precision**: Avoids double precision issues
-- **Transaction atomicity**: Operations automatically roll back on failure
-- **Cross-server synchronization**: Redis ensures multi-server consistency

-### 5. Why No Synchronous Events?
-(Architectural Decision)
+### 5. Implementation Isolation

-NDS **intentionally does not provide** synchronous event hooks (such as `PlayerPreWithdrawEvent`) for the following reasons:

-1. **Prevent Race Conditions**: Synchronous events allow plugins to intercept and modify results, which is a major source of data inconsistency in async/cross-server environments.
-2. **Force Result-driven Design**: Developers should focus on "operation results (Future)" rather than "operation process (Event)".

-This is an architectural choice by NDS, not a missing feature.
+**API layer must not depend on concrete implementations.**

+- Only interfaces and contracts are defined
+- No Bukkit/Paper/Database/Network dependencies
+- Protocol layer is completely isolated

 ---